yiweisong/node-ace-can/README.md

 - Static helper `CANBus.isAvailable()` and top-level `isAvailable()` utility.

-Because the tests mock the native layer, they are suitable for CI environments that lack Busust or PCAN hardware.
+Because the tests mock the native layer, they are suitable for CI environments that lack busmust or PCAN hardware.
 For end-to-end validation against actual interfaces, set `ACE_CAN_CHANNEL`, `ACE_CAN_BUSTYPE`, and `ACE_CAN_BITRATE` environment variables in your own integration scripts and exercise the real hardware using the same API shown in `test/canbus-wrapper.test.cjs`.